ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

           2. Do not use symmetry operations to speed up the calculation.
 This makes it easier to parse the output file
           3. Calculate the density of phonon states

     - Run `matdyn.x` with this input file.
-It'll take a bit longer than the band calculation as it is explicitly computing without invoking the symmetry.
+It'll take a bit longer than the phonon band calculation as it is doing calculations for a lot of wave vectors.

-After `matdyn.x` finishes executing, it will generate two important files: `CD-fine.freq` and `CD.dos`.
+After `matdyn.x` finishes, it will generate two important output files: `CD-fine.freq` and `CD.dos`.
 Take a look at the contents of each file.

 !!! example "CD-fine.freq file"